nemonik/plantuml-server-helm/README.md

 ```

 The script will spin up PlantUML-Server using the example [example_values.yaml](example_values.yaml) values file.
 You will need
-to provide your own if you want to configure other settings, and ingress, etc.  Look at [values.yaml](values.yaml)
+to provide your own if you want to configure other settings, and ingress, etc.  Look at the [values.yaml](values.yaml) file
 for what to place in your own.

 ## To install via my chart repository